wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Class

-[Classes](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#classes) are scheduled sessions that customers can join individually.
+[Classes](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#classes) are scheduled sessions that customers can book individually.
 For example, drop-in yoga classes or weekly cooking lessons.
-You can schedule classes on various weekdays, at different times, and with different staff members.
+You can schedule classes on various days of the week, at different times, and with different staff members.
-Customers can sign up for 1 or multiple sessions, unlike courses where all sessions must be booked.
 When a specific session is fully booked, customers can join a waitlist and are notified if a spot opens up.
+Unlike [courses](#courses) where customers must book all sessions, class customers can choose which sessions to attend.

 ## `CONFIRMED` (booking status)